 Non-refrigerated dough takes 40 minutes to rise.

-Alternately, you can sprinkle your surface thickly with cornmeal and then attempt to slide it into the oven (tricky business for me).
-I just find parchment paper so much cleaner, neater and easier!
+Alternately, you can sprinkle your surface thickly with cornmeal and then attempt to slide it into the oven.
+I just find baking paper so much cleaner, neater and easier!

 *My refrigerated dough looks weird.
 Will it still work?

 Whole wheat flour can create a darkened, almost purplish look, on the top when it sets in the fridge for a few days, but it doesn’t hurt anything.
 You can scrape the dark liquid off before using the dough, if you wish.

 *How do I get the pretty top on the bread?